Lauravue7/financial-literacy-with-laura/README.md

 ---

 > “Knowledge turns money into freedom.
-My goal is to help families use money as a tool to build the future they deserve.” – Laura Vue
+My goal is to help families use money as a tool to build the future they deserve.
+I will meet you right where you are at and help you get to where you want to be.” – Laura Vue